Dave Gilbert's Machines

 Acorn Archimedes R140

-Another rescued machine; my Dad uses this for DTP and various bits and
+Another rescued machine; my Dad used to use this for DTP and various bits and

 bobs - 4MB of RAM and an ARM2 processor.